 Oil-cooled air compressors use oil to lubricate the compressor pump.
-This helps them stay cool, extending their life span.
-These models may include low-oil sensors that shut the machine down if there isn’t enough oil, which helps prevent the machine from running dry and overheating—two situations that could kill your compressor before its time.
+This helps them stay cool, extending their lifespan.
+These models may include low-oil sensors that shut the machine down if there isn’t enough oil, which helps prevent the machine from running dry and overheating—two situations that could kill a compressor before its time.

-Other additional features include easily operated petcock drain valves that allow you to drain your compressor’s water buildup easily, quick-connect adapters, and thermal overload protection.
+Other additional features include easily operated petcock drain valves that allow for draining a compressor’s water buildup easily, quick-connect adapters, and thermal overload protection.

-Occasionally, you’ll find an air compressor that comes with an accessory kit.
-This kit can be a great start if you don’t already have a myriad of air tools and fittings in your shop.
-These kits often come with tire inflators, quick-connect fittings, and blow-off chucks.
-You can sometimes get a kit with a length of air hose or a set of nail guns.
-There are sets on the market that include the tools and fittings you need to get up and running, significantly decreasing the amount of shopping one would have to do otherwise.
+It’s sometimes possible to get a kit with a length of air hose or a set of nail guns.
+There are sets on the market that include the tools and fittings necessary to get up and running, significantly decreasing the amount of shopping one would have to do otherwise.

-If the air compressor you have your eye on doesn’t come with a set of accessories, you can purchase a separate accessory pack that includes the basic tools necessary to set up your air compressor (available here).
+If an air compressor doesn’t come with a set of accessories, DIYers can purchase a separate accessory pack that includes the basic tools necessary to set up the air compressor (available here).

 Our Top Picks